Last updated on February 27, 2026

 Encore is a mechanic that plays in a very similar space to myriad, with certain differences.

 The encore cost can only be paid if the creature is in the graveyard, and the tokens created to attack are sacrificed at the end step.
-But myriad works from the battlefield, doesn’t create tokens that are copies of the cards but copies.
-Also, at the end of turn, and its tokens are exiled at the end of the turn.
+Myriad works from the battlefield, not the graveyard, and the tokens are exiled at the end of combat instead of sacrificed on end step.
+That means encore copies could participate in extra combats, but myriad tokens could not.

 Is Myriad Good?